 After studying trees at Merrist Wood Agricultural College and a BSc in Ecology at the University of Sussex, my PhD (2001) was in the ecology of the aphid fauna of willow trees and gives me roots in applied entomology and crop pest biology.
 After post doctoral appointments in the Department of Environmental Science & Technology (DEST) of Imperial College and in the School of Biology at Leeds University, I returned to Imperial College's Life Sciences where I remained based until 2012.
 Whilst there I was the Senior Womens' Tutor, convened the second undergraduate year for Biology Degrees, several undergraduate modules and the created the popular MSc in Ecological Applications.

 My current teaching portfolio covers MSc Quantitative Skills and Ecology.
 I oversee the CEP's inter-departmental contribution to the teaching of Natural Resource Management.
 I am also the Senior Women's Tutor and have received Rector's Awards for Excellence in Teaching and for Excellence in Pastoral Care.

-In addition to her work at Imperial College, Tilly has been a Senior Lecturer in Entomology at Harper Adams University College, an Associate with the Environmental Consultancy, Collingwood Environmental Planning, an outreach volunteer for Insects in Schools a School Govenor at the Phoenix High School in White City and a Queen's Park rangers supporter.....
+In addition to my work at Imperial College, I was a Senior Lecturer in Entomology at Harper Adams University College, consult on sustainability challenges and am an Associate with the Environmental Consultancy, Collingwood Environmental Planning.